llm-port/llm-port.github.io/docs/features/security.md

 - All secrets (API keys, tokens, credentials) encrypted at rest in PostgreSQL
 - No secrets stored in environment variables or config files
 - Transparent encrypt/decrypt via the settings service

+### Column-Level Encryption

+- Sensitive model fields (API keys, tokens) are encrypted at rest via **per-field Fernet keys**
+- Encryption is applied transparently at the ORM layer
+- Ensures that even database-level access does not expose raw credentials

 ### Request Body Limits